cym13/cym13.github.io/source/scr_privesc.rst

     subprocess.Popen(["sh", "/tmp/mytmp/tmp.sh"])

-This makes the problem way easier for an attacker: just create a file */tmp/mytmp/tmp.sh* that has no execution rights.
-The call to **open** will raise an exception, the **write** will never be executed and the program will gracefully continue its execution.
+This makes the problem way easier for an attacker: just create a file */tmp/mytmp/tmp.sh* that has no write rights.
+The call to **open** will raise an exception, the **write** will never be executed and the program will gracefully continue its execution running your code.

 Any time an error is ignored it is important to understand what is really ignored and what it could mean to an attacker.